-and security, and other departments, all of which are service departments of a hotel.
+You will notice that PMS is not confined to the front office; it interfaces with housekeeping, food and beverage, marketing and sales, gift shop, controller, engineering, safety and security, and other departments, all of which are service departments of a hotel.
 Each department plays a role, along with the front office, in serving the needs of the guest before, during, and after the guest's stay.
-The front office staff coordinates the communications, accounting, security, and safety requirements of the guest.
+It is the front office staff which coordinates the communications, accounting, security, and safety requirements of the guest.
 As the nerve center of the hotel, the front office handles most of the recordkeeping and so benefits most from a computerized system.

 The first part of this chapter sets the stage for adopting a PMS.
-Software and hardware are discussed, 1 as are other considerations in choosing a PMS.
+Software and hardware considerations are discussed,1 as are other considerations in choosing a PMS.
 The final section of the chapter discusses the various computer modules of the PMS as they apply to the lodging industry.2